Polyester: Is It Stretchy?

 What Does Polyester Feel Like?

 The way that polyester feels is totally dependent on the fabrics which it is blended alongside.
-You will find that polyester is an especially silky and an especially stretchy fabric.
+You will find that polyester is an especially silky and an especially stretchy fabric

 Polyester clothing does not absorb sweat however, polyester clothing is renowned for wicking away sweat, which is essential in warm weather and exercise clothing.

 Otherwise, the sweat will remain in your clothes and skin, weighing you down and causing you severe discomfort.
+However, it can only wick sweat when combined with other fabrics.

 Is It Easy To Dye Polyester?